How to Dry Water Under Laminate Flooring? (A Step-By-Step Approach)

 Step 5: Dry the Wet Flooring

-Once you have removed the floorboards, place them near a fan or dehumidifier to speed up the drying process.
-Make sure the boards are placed flat to prevent warping.
+Once you have removed the floorboards, place them near a fan or dehumidifier.
+This will speed up the drying process.

 Step 6: Clean the Underlayment